Byron Bay vacation rentals

 Keep in mind that seasonal weather patterns in the Southern Hemisphere are opposite those in North America.
 The warm summer months range from December through February, while the winters begin in June and run to August.
 However, subtropical weather patterns and seasonal variations in Byron Bay are incredibly mild, with warm, pleasant conditions for most of the year.
 Even at the height of winter, temperatures remain warm during the day — though they sometimes get brisk at night, so you’ll want to pack a few layers if visiting during this time.
 Rain is also a constant in the area — don't forget a light, waterproof shell — with the driest months coming in the winter and a moderate increase in precipitation during the summer.
 With the town attracting such a wide array of travelers and their varied interests, there are a plethora of festivals throughout the year, ranging from a music festival in April to the Latin Fiesta and surf festivals in February.

-What are the top things to do in Byron Bay?
+Top things to do in Byron Bay

 Tyagarah Nature Reserve